Event Sponsors

 Cost: $10

-Please join us on Thursday, December 12 at 6pm for "Exploring the Temperaments Through History, Sound, and Sight", a multimedia performance combining music, art, and art history at the McColl Center.
+Join us on Thursday, December 12, at 6 PM for "Exploring the Temperaments Through History, Sound, and Sight"

 About the Artist: